nikp123/xava/README.md

 	keep_below = 1

-Set window properties (Window Class, X11 only) :
+Set window properties (X11 only):

 	set_win_props = 1

-This helps with removing blur and shadows from behind the window, but also removes the ability to interact with the window.
+This changes the X11 window type so that the compositor doesn't apply shadows and blur onto the window.
+However, this is not guaranteed to work, plus additional breakage may occur.

 Make the window not react on mouse input (it just lets the click go through the window):

 	interactable = 0

 Pro-tip: You can still gain control of the window by clicking it's taskbar icon or by alt-tabbing into it.

 ### OpenGL